Ad Code

 Concert Lighting

-Going to a concert that is performed in the dark would be insane.
-Sure, sound is important, but the experience is incomplete without proper lighting.
+Going to a concert in the dark would be insane.
+Sound is essential, but the experience is incomplete without proper lighting.
 Concert lighting is one of the greatest attributes of the theatrical and entertainment industry.
 It is what separates a good concert from a memorable one.

 The effects of concert lighting

-As any professional in the AV business will tell you, there are many things that affect a concert experience.
+As any professional in the AV business will tell you, many things affect a concert experience.
 However, the main objective is to make the audience feel a part of something bigger.
 A good lighting design allows them to be immersed in the event.
-Those experiences that are created when everything around you comes together tend to stick in your mind and heart.
-That’s because the mind attaches emotions to it and then transforms into a valuable memory.
+Those experiences are created when everything around you comes together and sticks in your mind and heart.
+That’s because the mind attaches emotions to them and then transforms them into valuable memories.

-In order to achieve this, all aspects from brightness to color theory needs to be taken into consideration.
-Changes in visual dynamics and altering light patterns can create shifting emotional moods and increase public engagement.
+All aspects, from brightness to colour theory, need to be considered to achieve this.
+Changes in visual dynamics and altering light patterns can shift emotional moods and increase public engagement.
 That is why you need to be careful when selecting stage lighting to rent.

 You’ve all heard the phrase, “Seeing is believing.”
-But anyone who’s been to a concert will tell you that “Seeing is feeling.”
-With today’s technology, concert lights not only enable the viewers to see what is going on, but they also affects their mood.
+But anyone who’s been to a concert will tell you that “Seeing is believing.”
+With today’s technology, concert lights not only enable the viewers to see what is going on but also affect their mood.
 Lighting helps build a connection between the audience and the artists on stage.
 It influences how interactive the crowd is with the performance.

 Lighting in the music world

-Concert lights can offer a variety of coverage from soft, diffused ones to highly focused spotlights to pulsating strobes.
-Any light source can further be altered with the aid of adjustable shutters to control the “throw” of light, create a colored effect with the use of colored gels, or by inserting a sheet with a design cut into it to project a picture-like effect on stage.
+Concert lights can offer a variety of coverage, from soft, diffused ones to highly focused spotlights to pulsating strobes.
+Any light source can further be altered with the aid of adjustable shutters to control the “throw” of light, create a colored effect with colored gels, or insert a sheet with a design cut into it to project a picture-like effect on stage.

-The most extravagant result of any lighting scheme is created through the implementation of LEDs.
-And the greatest advantage is that they offer an alternative to the typical sources that give off tremendous amounts of heat.
+Implementing LEDS creates the most extravagant result of any lighting scheme.
+Their greatest advantage is that they offer an alternative to the typical sources that give off tremendous amounts of heat.

 Lighting techniques

-Lighting directors have been able to utilize different LEDs to create unique experiences.
-Through the use of colors, they can establish the identity of individual groups, representing specific combinations to link a band’s genre and taste.
+Lighting directors have been able to utilise different LEDS to create unique experiences.
+Using colours, they can establish the identity of individual groups, representing specific combinations to link a band’s genre and taste.
 During the performance, the lighting director must set the basic mood for each song.
 Throughout the concert, he must ensure that the lighting varies according to the music on the playlist.

 The key purpose of stage lighting is to create anticipation.
-The audience should be able to envision what the music is going to do.
-The lighting director should be able to feel the changes in the music before they happen.
+The audience should be able to envision what the music is going to do, and the lighting director should be able to feel the changes in the music before they happen.
 Any change in the music is then translated to a shift in lighting so that it happens in unison.
 In that moment, the music and lights truly become one.

-The thought of a concert conjures images that are saturated with sound and color.
+The thought of a concert conjures images saturated with sound and color.
 Bright yellow sidelights supplemented by strong red backlights can escalate the visual excitement.
-But various hues can also intensify the atmosphere, such as cool white spotlights, pulsating cyan and magenta, etc. Ideally, each performance needs to be unique, so a lot of careful planning is required to attain the best outcome.
+However, various hues can also intensify the atmosphere, such as cool white spotlights, pulsating cyan and magenta, etc. Ideally, each performance needs to be unique, so a lot of careful planning is required to attain the best outcome.

-The techniques often concentrate on illuminating strategic points on stage while punctuating the music with heavy color or intensity.
+The techniques often illuminate strategic points on stage while punctuating the music with heavy colour or intensity.
 Most importantly, the light director aims to express the same emotion conveyed in the lyrics.
-He may employ color filtering or moving lights to heighten the dramatic visual impact.
+He may employ colour filtering or moving lights to heighten the dramatic visual impact.
 In effect, the lights strive to enhance what the singer is saying.
-Therefore, with proper usage, concert lighting has the capability to encompass the entire arena as it captures the mood and the vibe of the song.
+Therefore, with proper usage, concert lighting can encompass the entire arena as it captures the song's mood and vibe.

 Controllable qualities of light

-Lighting typically involves manipulating four major aspects of a light source.
+Lighting typically involves manipulating four significant aspects of a light source.

 • Intensity: It can vary from near total darkness to being painfully bright.